-To support the global mission of World Spine Care by empowering individuals in underserved populations to share the practices of yoga.
+To support the global mission of World Spine Care by empowering individuals to share the practices of Yoga.

-Everyone, everywhere has access to the practices of yoga as a tool for active self-care and pain management.
+Everyone, everywhere has access to the practices of Yoga as a tools for active self-care and pain management.

 Yoga has been found to be effective in the prevention and management of spinal and musculoskeletal disorders.
 World Spine Care has launched the WSC Yoga Project to use yoga as a means of addressing the crippling impact of spinal disorders in underserved regions around the world.

 WSC has recruited the expertise of a team of yoga teacher trainers to develop a curriculum to train local students in participating countries.
 This capacity building initiative will enable members of the community to teach the classes in the local language and cultural context, thus ensuring the relevance and success of the yoga program.

 This project has been implemented in association with the existing World Spine Care clinics as one of the community prevention and rehabilitation programs.

 By creating and disseminating this model to the yoga community we hope to expand it’s reach to the million people worldwide, suffering from spine pain, who can benefit from yoga.

 Erin Moon and Barrie Risman launched the WSC Yoga project in Botswana on April 25th, 2016 with the first two-week teacher training program being taught to students from Mahalapye and Shoshong, Botswana.

 If you are interested in helping out, or have any ideas or comments about the Yoga Project, Erin and Barrie can be reached at email@example.com